azatmurtazin/probatio-php/docs/future-improvements.md

 CI matrix covering at least 7.4, 8.0, 8.2, and 8.4 would catch version-specific
 regressions (especially around `ReflectionFunction` behavior and string function polyfills).

-### 10. Composer scripts shortcut

-Add `"scripts": { "test": "./bin/probatio tests" }` to `composer.json` so users
-can run `composer test` without knowing the binary path, which lowers the barrier for first-time contributors.